Warriors' Day Parade

 The Warriors' Day Parade is an annual military parade in Toronto, Ontario, Canada.
 It is open to Canadian war veterans, military personnel, first responders and para military marching contingents and bands.
 Warriors'Day was inaugurated 26 August 1919 by Edward, Prince of Wales at the Canadian National Exhibition.
 The parade was established in 1921 by Governor General of Canada Julian Byng, and is organised by the Warriors' Day Parade Council.
-The parade is held on the third Saturday of August and marks the beginning of the Canadian National Exhibition.
+The parade is held on the third or fourth Saturday of August and marks the beginning of the Canadian National Exhibition.
 The parade honours the service of Canadian men and women in the armed forces.

 The parade route begins at the Princes' Gates, travels along Princes' Boulevard and ends at the Stanley Barracks.
 Veterans are organized by their units, wars and demonstrations.
 Veterans are welcomed from Canada and the United States.
 The Warriors' Day Parade Council awards organizations that participate.
 The parade is often planned to commemorate specific events such as notable battles.

 Following the world wars, participants in the parade included up to military veterans.
 In 2019, the number of veterans participating was estimated at just below 3,000.
 A number of privately owned military vehicles and classic cars also take part in the parade, representing various military vehicle preservation associations.

 In conjunction with the parade, the Toronto Transit Commission (TTC) waives transit fares for the day for Canadian Armed Forces personnel, veterans and companions.
 The TTC Honour Guard also participates in the parade.
 Similarly, GO Transit also offers free travel for the day of the parade to veterans and current personnel.